-As the u.s. enters the 70's, some people are beginning to discuss the question of how to build a revolutionary cadre organization.
+As the US enters the 70's, some people are beginning to discuss the question of how to build a revolutionary cadre organization.
 Most of those who are discussing it will never get beyond the point of discussion, while of those who are actually beginning to organize, only a minority will probably be around a few years from now.

 This is because it is not at all easy to build a revolutionary cadre organization.
 It takes a lot of time and patience; a lot of hard work and struggle; a continuing relationship from and to the revolutionary and progressive social forces within your society; a continuing expansion and enrichment of your own revolutionary vision and that of the revolutionary social force; the ability to think independently as well as to accept discipline cheerfully; and unrelenting self-criticism and struggle to overcome your own shortcomings.

-This work and struggle, this time and patience, this continuing relationship, this expansion and enrichment, this independence and discipline, this criticism and self-criticism, can only come from a continuing commitment in theory and in practice to the conviction that at the heart of (every great revolution) is the urgent need to transform Man/Woman into a new and more advanced form of human beings by means of struggle.
+This work and struggle, this time and patience, this continuing relationship, this expansion and enrichment, this independence and discipline, this criticism and self-criticism, can only come from a continuing commitment in theory and in practice to the conviction that at the heart of (every great revolution) is the urgent need to transform Man/Woman into a new and more advanced form of human being by means of struggle.
 The only justification for a revolution is that it accelerates the evolution of man and woman.

-The first thing you need for such a commitment is an unshakable conviction that Correct ideas matter; and that once the correct ideas are grasped by the great masses of people, they become a material force capable of changing society and the world.
-In a country like the u.s. where there is so much not prevent the eventual breakaway of the person or persons involved; it only postpones the crisis and makes it more painful.
+The first thing you need for such a commitment is an unshakable conviction that Correct ideas matter and that once the correct ideas are grasped by the great masses of people, they become a material force capable of changing society and the world.
+In a country like the U.S. where there is so much respect for things and so little respect for ideas, the number of people with this conviction is still very small; and the number whose convictions cannot be shaken is even smaller.